‘Tis the Holiday Season to Give Digital Gifts!

 Duck face.
 Dog face.
 Hot dog filter.
 Snapstreaks and Snap Maps.
 If anything you just read made sense, then congratulations!
 You’re familiar with at least a few features in Snapchat.
 But have you heard of Snapchat Discover?
 If not, then you’re missing out on edgy content and the latest pop culture news.

 Online Gaming by the MILLIONS!
-Fortnite and Twitch rule.
+Fortnite, Twitch, and Discord rule.

-Give Digital Gifts – But, Here’s How to Monitor and Control Them.
+Give Digital Christmas Gifts – But, Here’s How to Monitor and Control Them.

 Each link will take you to instructions for monitoring and controlling popular digital devices before they show up under the Christmas tree: